EgorPetkevich/BluetoothFinder/README.md

 - Favorites screen shows updated distance in real time
 - Built with SwiftUI for a smooth and modern UI
 - CoreData persistence for saved devices
+- Apphud subscription management, paywalls, and A/B testing
 ---

 ## Requirements